openSUSE/news-o-o/_posts/2010-12-18-opensuse-weekly-news-issue-154-is-out.markdown

 >

 >
-> FigureÂ 5, Screenshot 2
+> FigureÂ 5, â€œScreenshot 2â€
 >
 > </blockquote>

 <blockquote>**[Nelson
           Marques: Last Indicator builds!](http://lizards.opensuse.org/2010/12/13/last-indicator-builds/)**
 >
-> Finally¦ the last of the indicators builds and works properly¦ fun thing¦ works out of the
+> Finallyâ€¦ the last of the indicators builds and works properlyâ€¦ fun thingâ€¦ works out of the
           box with Banshee!
-Two pics¦ one from the indicator-sound and another from the messaging indicator with empathy and evolution support.
+Two picsâ€¦ one from the indicator-sound and another from the messaging indicator with empathy and evolution support.
 >
 > **FigureÂ 6.Â Picture 1**